Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 However, I think that cell phones can play a very beneficial role in a classroom, especially when used effectively.
 I’ve stretched the ‘rules’ in the past and let my students pull out their phones for various classroom lessons and activities, and I’m definitely glad I did!

-In addition to keeping my students more engaged in learning, using the cell phones offered a whole host of other benefits, many of which I didn’t even think of until I saw them!
+In addition to keeping my students more engaged in learning, using the gadgets offered a whole host of other benefits, many of which I didn’t even think of until I saw them!
 I’d love to share my answers to the question “why should students be allowed to use cell phones in class” with you.

 In this article, I’ll share: